bryzgaloff/aioevproc/README.md

 Let's sum up on the [examples](#examples):
 1. `aioevproc` supports both sync and async handlers and middlewares.
 2. Every handler or middleware has to be a method of `EventsProcessor` subclass.
-3. If the handler does not return exactly `True` then the following handlers are not called.
+3. If the handler does not return a truthy value then the following handlers are not called.
 4. Middlewares are sync/async context managers.
 5. Handlers and middlewares are called in the same order as they are declared.